 When you successfully combine nutrition and manual therapies (such as massage therapy), the results for your clients can be absolutely amazing.
 Remember to stay within the limits of your scope of practice for your specific state.
 Suggest a client might need to see their medical provider or a chiropractor who can counsel them on proper nutrition.
 Nourishing the bodies of the people that you work with will provide them the extra advantage of having adequate levels of the proper nutrients to ensure an appropriate response to the therapy that you have been providing them.

-Christopher Oswald, DC, CNS, is currently a medical educator on staff with Emerson Ecologics, the home of the Emerson Quality Program, as well as a 2007 graduate of Northwestern Health Sciences University.
-Upon graduating, he started a private practice with a focus on using functional medicine to approach tissue health, adrenal health, GI health, weight loss, and optimizing sports performance.
+Christopher Oswald, DC, CNS, is currently in clinical practice in both Wisconsin and Minnesota, as well as a 2007 graduate of Northwestern Health Sciences University.
+Upon graduating, he started a private practice with a focus on using a functional medicine to approach tissue health, adrenal health, GI health, weight loss, and optimizing sports performance.
+Along the way Dr. Oswald has learned how to effectively address many of the underlying concerns with chronic health problems with a combination of chiropractic care, lifestyle changes, and specific nutritional protocols.
 He can be reached at